Heidemann-Consulting/Team-Intelligence-Platform/docs/tip-prd.md

 If a team is deleted, ContentVersion records where `saved_by_team_id` pointed to the deleted team will have this foreign key set to NULL, due to `ON DELETE SET NULL`.

 Deleting an individual ContentItem (Document, Template, or Workflow) results in a hard delete of the item and all its associated ContentVersion records due to the `ON DELETE CASCADE` on `content_versions.item_id`.

+### 6.3 Setup Considerations

+* When deploying with Docker Compose, the PostgreSQL container executes `init_db.sql` on first run.
+This script enables the `vector` (pgvector) extension required for embedding-based retrieval.
+If you run against an external database, ensure this extension is installed.

 ## 7. Future Considerations (Post-Initial Release Optional)